snowplow/documentation/docs/data-apps/attribution-modeling/index.md

 ## Preparing Views for the Dashboards
 Note that all these settings are global for all users, meaning if you change them they will be changed for everyone.
 The first user of the app will have to define at least one `View` which is the dataset needed to generate the charts.
 Defining a View can be done on the `Settings` page.

-### Defining a Last N Days (auto-refreshed) View
+### Defining a Last N Days (Dynamic) View
-The so-called `Default` view is to be used for generating a dataset that has a rolling conversion window of last nth day and will be refreshed automatically.
-The app will save the last-refreshed date with the View configurations and any subsequent day a user logs back in the app, a query will run in the background to look for any newly processed conversion event in the conversion source and if there is, the default dataset is refreshed by running all the queries that are needed to generate data for the charts to populate.
+The so-called `Dynamic` views are to be used for generating datasets that have a rolling conversion window of last nth day and will be refreshed automatically (e.g. Last 30 days).
+The app will save the last-refreshed date with the View configurations and any subsequent day a user logs back in the app, a query will run in the background to look for any newly processed conversion event in the conversion source and if there is, the dynamic datasets are refreshed by running all the queries that are needed to generate data for the charts to populate.
 Once the update finishes the conversion window should display the new date range.

 #### Basic setup:
 1. Set the `auto-update days`: the number of days since the last conversion event defined here will define the conversion window.